-Windows, Dormers and Rooflights
+Windows, dormers and rooflights

 - 4.15.
-The number, size and placement of windows and rooflights is vitally important in the design of a building: - Large modern windows and substantial areas of glazing or roof lanterns, are not acceptable where the light spill may impact on the tranquility and dark skies of the National Park.
-The area of glazing proposed should be informed by the context of the site and further guidance is provided in Chapter 7 of this Guide. - Where additional rooflights are acceptable in principle, traditional conservation style rooflights which lie close to the plane or flush to the roofslope are encouraged, with a narrow glazing bar and top or side hinges, rather than a pivot.
-Large modern rooflights or lanterns are not acceptable in sensitive parts of the National Park (for example near to the Open Forest or close to sites of nature conservation value) where the impact on the dark skies is greater. - Rooflights provide greater levels of daylight than traditional windows in walls, and can help to reduce the need for electric lighting, which can account for up to 25% of a building's energy consumption.
-Care needs to be taken so that the
+The number, size and placement of windows and rooflights is vitally important in the design of a building: - large modern windows and substantial areas of glazing or roof lanterns, are not acceptable where the light spill may impact on the tranquility and dark skies of the National Park.
+The area of glazing proposed should be informed by the proportions of existing openings, context of the site and further guidance is provided in Chapter 7 of this Guide; - where additional rooflights are acceptable in principle, traditional conservation style rooflights which lie close to the plane or flush to the roofslope are encouraged, with a narrow glazing bar and top or side hinges, rather than a pivot.
+Large modern rooflights or lanterns are not acceptable in sensitive parts of the National Park (for example near to the Open Forest or close to sites of nature conservation value) where the impact on the dark skies is greater; - rooflights provide greater levels of daylight than traditional windows in walls, and can help to reduce the need for electric lighting, which can account for up to 25% of a building's energy consumption.
+Care needs to be taken so that the appearance of the roof is not compromised, which can happen if they are too large, there are too many, or if they are too prominent, and they should have a blind incorporated into the design to reduce light spill.

-- appearance of the roof is not compromised, which can happen if they are too large, there are too many, or if they are too prominent. - Dormer windows are not traditional features, and where they do occur historically were very small, just large enough to light the roofspace.
-Where dormer windows are considered appropriate, they should have careful detailing to ensure the design retains the elegance of historic detailing, and to avoid being top heavy with over large cheeks, roofs and bargeboards. - New dormers should be as narrow as possible, little wider than the window itself, with a projecting fascia or bargeboards adjacent to the window head.
+- dormer windows are not traditional features, and where they do occur historically were very small, just large enough to light the roofspace.
+Where dormer windows are considered appropriate, they should have careful detailing to ensure the design retains the elegance of historic detailing, and to avoid being top heavy with over large cheeks, roofs and bargeboards; - new dormers should be as narrow as possible, little wider than the window itself, with a projecting fascia or bargeboards adjacent to the window head.
 The barge boards should be plain without filets.
-Side cheeks should be of lead to avoid widening the dormer with cladding. - Window reveals should be set back from the face of the brickwork by 80mm, as they were in 19th century dwellings.
-This offers a practical as well as an aesthetic solution by protecting the weathering of the timber window frames.
-Associated with these deep reveals are masonry window cills, often of stone or rendered brickwork. - Windows constructed of uPVC do not have the style or character of traditional timber windows, and their use should be avoided.
-Well made sustainable timber windows which use well seasoned timber (or Accoya) will outlast uPVC windows.
-Microporous paints applied to bare wood will help to reduce the level of maintenance required.
-The ten year guarantees for uPVC are nothing compared to traditional well seasoned timber windows over 100 years old.
+Side cheeks should be of lead to avoid widening the dormer with cladding:

+A pair of cottages showing the difference in frame size, finesse and detailing between uPVC frames and timber frames